 It’s not all that simple.
 How do you know what facts to include and what to leave out?
 What will your audience find interesting?
 And what the heck do you do if haven’t met the new ED yet?
 Ack!

-Here’s an outline to get you started and some tips to help you along.
+Here’s an outline to get you started and some tips to help you along as you write a nonprofit bio.

 Do Your Research